Mars 2.0 – Return to the Red, Green and Blue Planet

 The terraforming of Mars is a fascinating subject.
 Is it possible to transform that lifeless desert planet into a living world with seas and jungles?
 Can some other colors, especially green and blue, be added to the Red Planet?
 In any case, now that we are dangerously warming our own planet, terraforming is no longer a theoretical concept.

 Mars Society Netherlands

 The Red Planet and I have a long history together.
 In 1999 I founded, together with Arno Wielders (currently involved in Mars One) the Dutch chapter of the Mars Society in a café in Leiden.
 In the first years of this century we organized two European conventions, a symposium in the auditorium of Delft University of Technology and a National Marsday featuring astronaut Andre Kuipers.

 And we had a stand on the Southern Dutch Fair in Eindhoven, with an inflatable planetarium:

 Our press officer and later president Artemis Westenberg (now president of Explore Mars) appeared frequently in Dutch media to tell our story: a manned mission to Mars is possible as well as important.

 Remarkably, the mood has since then improved considerably.
 A manned Mars mission is increasingly regarded a real possibility, both in cinemas and elsewhere.
 And I haven’t heard the “we must first …”-argumentation for a while.
-I like to tell myself that our work with the Mars Society Netherlands played a role in that change.
+I like to tell myself that our work with the Dutch Mars Society chapter played a role in that change.
 But it could also be the Zeitgeist.

 I managed to largely confine my own contributions to the cause to the things I am good at: writing, designing and visualisation.
 As an example I was involved in the design of Euro-MARS, the European Mars Analogue Research Station, to be build in Iceland: